USSF-ORBIT/ussf-portal-client/docs/development.md

 ## Working on an issue

-To begin working on an issue, make sure you've assigned yourself to the issue in Github and marked it as "In Progress.".
+To begin working on an issue, make sure you've assigned yourself to the issue in [Shortcut](https://app.shortcut.com/orbit-truss) and marked it as "In Progress.".

 Once you have an issue to work on, create a new branch off `main` using the naming convention:

-`{issue #}-{short description}`
+`sc-{issue #}-{short description}`

-For example: `112-logo-component`
+For example: `sc-112-logo-component`

 We have a pre-commit hook set up using Husky to run on staged files only.
 This will run [Prettier](https://prettier.io/), [TypeScript compilation](https://www.typescriptlang.org/) and [eslint](https://eslint.org/) and fail on errors.
 For an optimal developer experience, it's recommended that you configure your editor to run linting & formatting inline.